The MGA With An Attitude

 MGAguru.com MGAguru.com

-"ClickAdjust" -- TS-080
+Gunson "Clik-Adjust" -- TS-080

 (and why you don't need it)

-The next problem is that for someone who works on a number of different cars with various valve gear geometry you would have to keep a sizeable chart of the various number of clicks required for different engines.
+The next problem is that for someone who works on a number of different cars with various valve gear geometry you would have to keep a sizable chart of the various number of clicks required for different engines.
 If you can't memorize the entire chart, or if you don't have it pinned on the wall nearby, or if you don't carry it when you're traveling, then you need to keep in mind the procedure for calibrating of the tool on the fly.
 You may need to recalibrate it every time you work on a different engine.
-In the case of your own car when you don't use the tool very often you might even forget the setting (OF syndrome) and have to recalibrate it every time you use it anyway.
+In the case of your own car when you don't use the tool very often you might even forget the setting and have to recalibrate it every time you use it anyway.

 Bottom line is, I can think of other things I'd rather do with the money, but if you insist on living with badly worn rocker arms, maybe you could use one of these things.